Skip to main content

 To get an accurate diagnosis, a piece of tumor tissue will be removed during surgery, if possible.
 A neuropathologist should then review the tumor tissue.

-What does it look like on an MRI?
+What Do Medulloblastomas Look like on an MRI?

-Medulloblastomas usually appear as a solid mass in the cerebellum, which is the portion of the brain in the back of the head between the cerebrum and the brain stem.
+Medulloblastomas usually appear as a solid mass in the cerebellum, which is the portion of the brain in the back of the head between the cerebrum and the brainstem.
 The tumor often brightens with contrast.
-Once the mass is known to be a medulloblastoma, a MRI of the spinal cord is recommended to see if it has spread.
+It can also block the cerebrospinal (CSF) pathways, causing an abnormal build-up of fluid, which increases pressure on the skull.
+This is known as hydrocephalus.
+Once the mass is diagnosed as a medulloblastoma, a magnetic resonance imaging (MRI) scan of the spinal cord can show if it has spread.

-Cancer is a genetic disease – that is, cancer is caused by certain changes to genes that control the way our cells function.
+Cancer is a genetic disease—that is, it is caused by certain changes to genes that control the way our cells function.
 Genes may be mutated (changed) in many types of cancer, which can increase the growth and spread of cancer cells.
 The cause of most medulloblastomas is not known.
-There’s a small percent of childhood medulloblastomas that are related to gene changes that can be passed down through families.
-There’s no known cause for adults diagnosed with medulloblastomas.
+However, there’s a small percent of medulloblastomas that are related to gene changes and can be passed down through families.

 Medulloblastomas most commonly form in the cerebellum, the bottom part of the brain located at the back of the skull.
-Medulloblastoma is known as an embryonal neuroepithelial tumor because it forms in fetal cells that remain after birth.
+Medulloblastomas are known as embryonal neuroepithelial tumors, because they form in fetal cells that remain after birth.

 Medulloblastomas are very fast-growing.
-They often spread to other areas of the CNS through cerebrospinal fluid (CSF).
-Rarely, medulloblastomas can spread outside the CNS to the bones or the lymphatic system.
+They often spread to other areas of the CNS through CSF.
+Medulloblastomas can also spread outside the CNS, for example, to the bones, lungs, or lymphatic system.
+This happens more frequently in children and in adults with recurrent tumors.

 Symptoms related to a medulloblastoma depend on the tumor’s location.
 Here are some possible symptoms that can occur.